MailTape/MailTape-v1/_posts/2018-12-30-Nadia-Struiwigh.md

 track7_title: Grouper – Being Her Shadow
 track7_color: dreamy
 episode_URL: 'http://mailta.pe/338/nadia-struiwigh/'
+description: >-
+  In this final episode of 2018, we are delighted to welcome Rotterdam-based DJ and electronic producer Nadia Struiwigh as she picks three meditative Sunday morning tunes.
 ---
 <p id="introduction">In this final episode of 2018, we are delighted to welcome Rotterdam-based DJ and electronic producer, [Nadia Struiwigh](https://www.nadiastruiwigh.com/), as she picks three meditative Sunday morning tunes.
 <br><br>